Laptop Mag Verdict

 Other highlights include a bright, vivid display and the Spectre x360's epic, 13-plus hours of battery life.
-Factor in a comfortable keyboard, fast performance and an included stylus, and it's easy to see why the Spectre x360 is one of the best 2-in-1 laptops ever.
+Factor in a comfortable keyboard, fast performance and an included stylus, and it's easy to see why the Spectre x360 is one of the best 2-in-1 laptops ever and one of the laptops with best battery life.

 The Spectre x360 starts at $1,099 for the base model with a 1080p display, a Core i5-1035G1 GPU, 8GB of RAM and a 256GB SSD.